OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 Cross-site scripting (XSS) issues allow attackers to inject client-side scripts into web pages viewed by users.
 This type of vulnerability is prevalent in web applications.
 When a user views the injected script in a browser, the attacker gains the ability to bypass the same origin policy, enabling a wide variety of exploits (e.g. stealing session cookies, logging key presses, performing arbitrary actions, etc.).

 In the context of *native apps*, XSS risks are far less prevalent for the simple reason these kinds of applications do not rely on a web browser.
-However, apps using WebView components, such as ‘WKWebView’ or the deprecated 'UIWebView' on iOS and ‘WebView’ on Android, are potentially vulnerable to such attacks.
+However, apps using WebView components, such as `WKWebView` or the deprecated `UIWebView` on iOS and `WebView` on Android, are potentially vulnerable to such attacks.

-An older but well-known example is the [local XSS issue in the Skype app for iOS, first identified by Phil Purviance]( https://superevr.com/blog/2011/xss-in-skype-for-ios).
+An older but well-known example is the [local XSS issue in the Skype app for iOS, first identified by Phil Purviance](https://superevr.com/blog/2011/xss-in-skype-for-ios "XSS in Skype for iOS").
 The Skype app failed to properly encode the name of the message sender, allowing an attacker to inject malicious JavaScript to be executed when a user views the message.
 In his proof-of-concept, Phil showed how to exploit the issue and steal a user's address book.

 #### Static Analysis